 Most likely, then, more history and myth will be covered here than food science, although there are a great many articles on science as well.
 I tend to cover those things that might satisfy your curiosity rather than the “chemistry of cooking,” although there is a good bit of that, too.
 If you think there should be more of that kind of thing here, then write an article and have it published here!

 No, my ideal reader is a person that really likes to cook, sure, but is extremely curious about food on another level.
-Many food related subjects have nothing to do with actually preparing and eating food!
+Many food-related subjects have nothing to do with actually preparing and eating food!
 You might want to know, for example, why we call a diversion or false trail a red herring.
 Or, you might be curious about whether microwaves cook from the inside out.
+There are even psychological aspects, such as that phenomenon we like to call our dessert stomach.
 All that aside, you will find plenty of cooking tips on this site.

 If you have a curiosity about some food-related something or other and you think it would be a good subject for this site, why don’t you let me know?
 If I think it’s a good fit, I’ll research the topic thoroughly and write up an article about it.
 Even if I don’t want to do that, I’ll still try to find out the answer for you.

 You can contact me with questions or ideas here. and if you would like to write a guest article for CulinaryLore, that would be cool, I’d love to check it out.
 Although I try my best to get everything right, I am not perfect and I make mistakes.
 Sometimes they are typos.
 Sometimes I am just dead wrong.
 If you see an error on my part, if you would be so kind, just let me know.
 I will verify (if necessary), correct the mistake to the best of my ability, and be sure to give you a shout in the process.
 Hopefully, this does not happen too often.